GustavoXerez/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository has the applied data dcience capstone from IBM through Coursera.
+This repository has the applied data science capstone from IBM through Coursera.